Somatic Therapies for Trauma Recovery

 Tranforming Touch® builds new neural connections of safety and nervous system regulation, helping restore the healthy reflexes and early development that may have been interrupted or underdeveloped by trauma.

-Kevin trained with Dr. Terrell and is certified as a Transforming Touch therapist.
+Kevin trained with Dr. Stephen Terrell and is certified as a Transforming Touch therapist.

 To listen to an interview with Dr. Terrell about Tranforming Touch, go here!